-91 days of being completely selfish and doing only what was best for me, later, I could not have asked for a better outcome.
-Penciling in answers instead of using ink, establishing a tentative map for future goals and making decisions based on my own happiness made my summer with Live Nation everything I hoped for and what I never anticipated.
+91 days of investing in what my heart told me to do later, things feel right.
+Penciling in answers instead of using ink, establishing a tentative map for future goals, and making decisions based on my own happiness made my summer with Live Nation everything I hoped for and what I never anticipated.

 8 takeaways from this summer…

 1. Trying to be ahead of the game doesn’t always do the trick.
 I learned the most when I was sitting in on conversations, listening, observing and watching.
 I was surrounded by a completely new crowd of people, one where I didn’t have my usual network to turn to.
-Learning behavioral patterns of people, adjusting to environments, observing my boss handle and resolve small fires, that is where I learned the most.
+Learning behavioral patterns of people, adjusting to environments, observing my boss handle and resolve small fires- a game changer.

 2. There is a difference between saying ‘it is what it is’ and living it.
 Hearing and reciting the phrase is one thing, living it is another.
 Choosing to accept some circumstances are completely out of my control sometimes means accepting that.
 Like that time the bus I hired to transport the staff for Coldplay breaking down and arriving two hours late, good times, good times.